AIT-LKR/SEROS/README.md

 - For an experimental feature to load 2D domains from a ppm, the code https://github.com/fmenozzi/easyppm was also added to the "externalLibraries".
 This is no crucial part to use SEROS but it is necessary to be in the source code for compilation.

 ## Funding
- - The work presented here was conducted in the context of the Clean Sky 2 project COMBO3D.
-This project has received funding from the Clean Sky 2 Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agree- ment No 831989.
-This publication reflects only the author’s views and the European Union is not liable for any use that may be made of the information contained therein.-
+The work presented here was conducted in the context of the Clean Sky 2 project COMBO3D.
+This project has received funding from the Clean Sky 2 Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No [831851](https://doi.org/10.3030/831851).
+This publication reflects only the author’s views and the European Union is not liable for any use that may be made of the information contained therein.

 ## Setup
 ### Dependencies